-This policy addresses the medical necessity of Transvenous Implantable cardioverter defibrillator (ICD).
+This policy addresses Transvenous Implantable cardioverter defibrillator (ICD).

 Description & Definitions:

 Transvenous Implantable cardioverter defibrillator (ICD) is a battery-powered electronic device with a generator which is implanted under the skin with attached lead wires inserted through the vessels to the inside of the heart, which deliver an electric pulse or shock to help restore a normal heartbeat.